-In this NordVPN vs PureVPN article, I’ll compare the two in terms of speed, security, functionality, and compatibility with streaming services.
+Even though both are among the best VPN services, in this NordVPN vs PureVPN comparison, I’ll contrast the two in terms of speed, security, functionality, and compatibility with streaming services.
 Let’s see if NordVPN truly deserves its popularity, and whether PureVPN should have more fans than it currently has.

 Speed and performance: NordVPN vs PureVPN

 In terms of speed, NordVPN doesn’t disappoint.
 With its in-house NordLynx protocol, your speed will decrease by only 20% or even less, allowing you to enjoy your browsing as if you’re not using a VPN at all.

 Fortunately, PureVPN has recently added WireGuard to their collection, allowing you to reach great speeds.
 However, this protocol is available only on Windows and Android applications and isn't compatible with some of the app's features.

 - Baseline: 1 ms/300 Mbps download/300 Mbps upload

 It's interesting that in terms of the fastest protocol available on each VPN, no one's a winner.
 NordVPN offers better download speeds, while PureVPN gave us better upload speed results.

 In any case, your internet speed will stay quite good, no matter which VPN you choose.

 Between the two versions of OpenVPN, the UDP variation is the faster one (and a bit less stable).
 This time, NordVPN triumphed in this VPN speed race.